-Elena Klionsky began playing the piano at the age of five in her native St. Petersburg, Russia with the famed teacher Irena Orlov and performed in public for the first time at the age of six.
-Upon her family’s relocation to the United States, Elena met her life-long mentor, Isaac Stern, and continued her studies at The Juilliard School of Music, where she began at the Pre-College Division for seven and a half years and later in College and Graduate School, where she was the recipient of the prestigious Petschek Scholarship.
-At the Juilliard School, she was among the very few to have the opportunity of studying with some of the most distinguished teachers in the world: Nadia Reisenberg, Adele Marcus, William Masselos, and Jacob Lateiner.
-Her Chamber Music teachers were Dorothy Delay, Harvey Shapiro, and Tossy Spivakovsky.
+Elena Klionsky began playing piano at the age of five in her native St. Petersburg, Russia with the famed teacher Irena Orlov and performed in public for the first time at the age of six.
+Upon her family’s emigration to the United States, Elena met her life-long mentor, Isaac Stern, and continued her studies at The Juilliard School — first at the Pre-College Division for seven and a half years and later in College and Graduate School, where she was the recipient of the prestigious Petschek Scholarship.
+While at The Juilliard School of Music, Elena had the opportunity to study with some of the most celebrated teachers in the world: Piano with Robert Harris, Nadia Reisenberg, Adele Marcus, William Masselos and Jacob Lateiner; Chamber Music with Dorothy DeLay, Harvey Shapiro and Tossy Spivakovsky.
 After receiving her Master’s degree, she continued her studies with Vladimir Viardo from Moscow Conservatory.
-In high school, at New York City’s renowned High School for the Performing Arts, where she graduated with the B’nai B’rith Award for Outstanding Performance in Music, she was named “Promising Young Artist” by the National Foundation for Advancement in the Arts and chosen to play the piano for a cameo role in the MGM movie “Fame”.
+In high school, at New York City’s renowned High School for the Performing Arts, she graduated with the B’nai B’rith Award for Outstanding Performance in Music and was named “Promising Young Artist” by the National Foundation for Advancement in the Arts.

 Ms. Klionsky was mesmerized by lectures on Beethoven by Jacob Lateiner at the Juilliard School.
-He later became her piano teacher and inspired her profound understanding of Beethoven’s work has brought her invitations to speak about Beethoven’s life and music to diverse audiences across the United States as well as abroad.
+He later became her piano teacher and inspired her profound understanding of Beethoven’s work.
+This has brought her invitations to lecture and conduct seminars about Beethoven’s life and music to diverse audiences across the United States as well as abroad.
 She has lectured and given Master Classes throughout the United States and Asia.

-Ms. Klionsky has been selected for listing in American Keyboard Artists and World Who’s Who of Women.
+Ms. Klionsky has been selected for listings in American Keyboard Artists and World Who’s Who of Women.